yektaokdan/Exploria/README.md

 - **Gesture Recognizer** for interactive user experience.
 - **Segue** for fluid navigation between app views.

-Explore, capture, and reminisce about your natural discoveries with Botanica, making every outdoor adventure a memorable journey.
+Explore, capture, and reminisce about your natural discoveries with Exploria, making every outdoor adventure a memorable journey.